krishnan-Rama/transFlow/README.md

 ## Installation

-1. Install the transpipeline resources into your HPC cluster directory in which you will be performing the assembly:
+1. Install the transFlow pipeline resources into your HPC cluster directory in which you will be performing the assembly:

 ```
 git clone https://github.com/krishnan-Rama/transFlow.git
 ```

-2. Add the rawreads in the `data` directory.
+2. Add the RNA-seq fastq reads in the `data` directory.

 3. In the `nextflow.config` file, modify the HPC partition name and CPU/memory according to your HPC system.